01-edu/public/docs/db/db-relations.md

 ---

 The `user_role` contains information on which users are associated to which role.
-A user can have multiple roles and a role can have multiple users.
+A user can have multiple roles and a role can be associated to multiple users.

 ---

-The `group` table is the link between projects/objects and a group of users.
+The `group` table is the link between projects and a group of users.
 This table contains the following relations:

 - `eventId` that associates which group is related to which event.
 - `captainId` that associates the captain's user.